neonevm/neon-evm.docs/docs/token_transferring/neonpass_usage.md

 ### Step 3: Conduct transfer

-3.1 Use the arrow to determine direction of transfer (from Solana to Neon EVM or vice versa).
+3.1 Use the arrow to determine the direction of transfer (from Solana to Neon EVM or vice versa).

 <img src={image2} width="450" style={{ display: 'block', margin: '10px auto' }} />

-3.2 Use the drop down to select the token you want to transfer and enter the amount you want to send.
+3.2 Use the drop-down to select the token you want to transfer and enter the amount you want to send.

 3.3 Click **Transfer**.